Albert W. Gilchrist: Political career

-In 1893, Gilchrist was elected to the Florida House of Representatives, serving until 1897.
+In 1893, Gilchrist was elected to the Florida House of Representatives.
+He served in it until 1897.
 He represented DeSoto County, Florida.
 He returned in 1903, and in 1905 he became Speaker of the Florida House and left the legislature.

 Gilchrist was elected governor on November 3, 1908, taking the oath of office on January 5, 1909.
 As governor, Gilchrist prioritized public health.
 For instance, he promoted legislation for a pure food law, improved health conditions for state prisoners, a tuberculosis sanitarium, and a "hospital for impoverished crippled children."

-Also during his tenure as Governor, the Monteverde Industrial School was established, new counties were formed, and, following eight years of work, mainland Florida was finally connected to the Florida Keys via an overseas railroad.
-He left office on January 7, 1913, going on to unsuccessfully run for U.S. Senate in 1916 and serving as a delegate to the 1924 Democratic National Convention.
+Also during his tenure as governor, the Montverde Industrial School was established, new counties were formed, and, following eight years of work, mainland Florida was finally connected to the Florida Keys via an overseas railroad.
+He left office on January 7, 1913.
+He ran for U.S. Senate in 1916 and served as a delegate to the 1924 Democratic National Convention.